You're tuned to the most listened to radio talk show in America.

 England.

-Well, obviously, but you know, you know, they're playing the game, uh, they're playing with the money, they're playing with the votes.
+Well, obviously, but you know, they're playing the game.

 Why not just add some more to it?

-Uh well, I mean, these guys have to practice restraint somewhere.
+Well, I mean, these guys have to practice restraint somewhere.

 Yeah.

-So it's just kind of amazing uh that I know I see that's that's a great point because uh the these guys can say these things in Washington on the floor of the Senate, have it reported by the drive by media.
+See, that's a great point because these guys can say these things in Washington on the floor of the Senate, have it reported by the drive-by media.

-So McCain's been in the news for other things too.
+So McCain's been in the news for other things, too.

-He supported Bush on the war in Iraq and so forth, and McCain basically said the same thing to them that he said down at Liberty University when he went out of Falwell's group and did the commencement speech there, and he said, keep speaking for what you believe.
+And McCain basically said the same thing to them that he said down at Liberty University when he went out of Falwell's group and did the commencement speech there.

 We need the debate in this country.

-Go ahead and keep speaking.
+Keep going and keep speaking.

-So, you know, he's uh he he's back to you know, trying to maneuver in the center and regain Maverick status.
+When I was in your shoes and blah, So, you know, he's back to, you know, trying to maneuver in the center and regain Maverick status.

 But somebody's right and somebody's wrong.

-In in most debates, somebody's right, somebody is wrong.
+In most debates, somebody's right, somebody's wrong.

 And here's why you're flat wrong.

-I mean, we don't have to speak.
+I mean, we all have to speak.

-I mean, it it's it's meaningless platitudes.
+I mean, it's meaningless platitudes.

 You keep talking.